 Construction of Interim Storage Facility

-The site necessary for the construction of the ISF is estimated to be approx. 1,600 ha and the number of relevant registered land owners is 2,360.
-By the end of December 2017, the contracts have been steadily increasing to approx. 801 ha (approx. 50.1% of the envisaged construction site) with 1,331 land owners (approx. 56.4% of the total).
-The national government considers it most important to obtain understanding on the construction of the ISF, not to mention building a relationship of trust with land owners, and is committed to continuing efforts while providing sufficient explanations to land owners.
+The site necessary for the construction of the Interim Storage Facility (ISF) is estimated to be approx. 1,600 ha and the number of relevant registered land owners is 2,360.
+By the end of December 2020, the contracts have been steadily concluded for approx. 1,205 ha (approx. 75.3% of the envisaged construction site; with regard to privately-owned land, 91.1% of the total area was acquired) with 1,787 registered land owners (approx. 75.7% of the total).
+The national government considers it most important to obtain understanding on the construction of the ISF, not to mention building a relationship of trust with land owners, and is committed to continuing efforts of providing sufficient explanations to land owners.

 Construction of the Reception/Separation Facilities and Soil Storage Facilities started in November 2016.
 The Reception/Separation Facilities receive the removed soil and waste which is transported from the Temporary Storage Sites in Fukushima Prefecture to the ISF.
-The soil and waste is unloaded from trucks, taken out from container bags and separated into combustibles and incombustibles.
-The Soil Storage Facilities store the soil and waste treated at the Reception/Separation Facilities safely in accordance with the radioactivity concentrations and other properties.
-Reception and separation of the removed soil and waste started in June 2017 and storage of the treated soil and waste started in October 2017.
-Construction of the facilities will be continued in order to further promote treatment and storage of the removed soil and waste.
+The soil and waste are unloaded from trucks, taken out from container bags and separated into combustibles and incombustibles.
+The Soil Storage Facilities store the soil treated at the Reception/Separation Facilities safely in accordance with their radioactivity concentrations and other properties.
+Reception and separation of the removed soil and waste started in June 2017 and storage of the treated soil at the Soil Storage Facilities started in October 2017.
+In March 2020, the ISF commenced operations for all processes of the treatment and storage of removed soil and waste.

 - Included in this reference material on February 28, 2018